rubyforgood/human-essentials/CONTRIBUTING.md

 If you would like to contribute, please ask for an issue to be assigned to you.
 If you would like to contribute something that is not represented by an issue, please make an issue and assign yourself.
 Only take multiple issues if they are related and you can solve all of them at the same time with the same pull request.

+## Becoming a Repo Contributor

+Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly instead of Forking first.

 ## Squashing commits